Neuroling/SPINCO_SINEEG/Projects/SINEEG/DiN/README.md

 Data from Thomas Houweling study (digits in noise)

 ## Multivariate pattern analysis
-Ongoing analysis to test time-resolved mvpa decoding of trials (as correct vs incorrect trials with digits in noise)
+Ongoing analysis (by G.FragaGonzalez) to test time-resolved mvpa decoding of trials (as correct vs incorrect trials with digits in noise)

 ### Scripts organization

   - `SINEEG/functions/mvpa_funs`.
 Main functions used to analyze DiN and other experiments (WiN).
 They mostly call MNE and scikit-learn functions.
   - `SINEEG/DiN/`.
-Main scripts for analysis (many require `mvpa_funs`). *DiN_run_decode.py* is the main script to run the decoding
+Main scripts for analysis (many require `mvpa_funs`). *DiN_run_decode.py* is the main script to prepare data, extract features , run decoding

 ### Workflow